 The College submitted its Financial Forecast Return to the Scottish Funding Council in September 2019.
 The Board received insufficient time or support to be able to challenge key assumptions effectively.
 The FFR has not been subject to the level of scenario planning we would expect.
-In our view, the FFR does not present a robust medium term financial plan and cannot, therefore provide adequate assurance to the Regional Strategic Body or the Scottish Funding Council that financial risks are being managed effectively.
+In our view, the FFR does not present a robust medium term financial plan and cannot, therefore provide adequate assurance to the RSB or SFC that financial risks are being managed effectively.

-The College has established ambitious plans to diversify income within the draft Business Development and International strategies.
-While these strategies are work in progress, financial monitoring reports provide insufficient detail at this stage to allow the Board to track the delivery of key strategies.
-All strategies of this nature present a risk that income will not be delivered as planned.
-The College must therefore ensure that financial monitoring reports are robust and aligned to the delivery of strategic plans.
+The College has established ambitious plans to diversify income within the Business Development and International Strategies, but financial monitoring reports provide insufficient detail to allow the Board to track the delivery of key strategies.